mollyim/flatline-server/README.md

 \!org.whispersystems.textsecuregcm.registration.IdentityTokenCallCredentialsTest
 ```

+Integration tests are excluded as they require an existing environment in which to run.

-Tests for features that are disabled for the prototype will be excluded.
+Tests for features that are disabled for the prototype are be excluded.

 #### Storage Service